plantnet/malpolon/README.md

 # Malpolon

-Malpolon is a framework facilitating the training of Deep Species Distribution models using various types of input covariates including biodclimatic rasters, remote sensing images, land-use rasters, etc.
+Malpolon is a framework facilitating the training and sharing of Deep Species Distribution models using various types of input covariates including biodclimatic rasters, remote sensing images, land-use rasters, etc.

 ## Installation